-Kippers which have a black lining to the stomach cavity are likely to have been made out of prime season, as this effect usually indicates they have recently spawned and thus will be in lean condition.
+Kippers that have a black lining in the stomach cavity are likely to have been made out of season, as this usually indicates they have recently spawned and as a result, will be much leaner.

-To avoid constant mouthfuls of irritating small bones (some people eat these), start eating at the tail end and pull each forkful of flesh slightly towards you, which should release the flesh but leave the bones behind.
+You can eat the small bones, but if you prefer not to do this, begin eating from the tail end and pull each forkful of flesh slightly towards you, which should release the flesh and leave any bones behind.